 Since we last "spoke," the Northeastern United States got pounded by Hurricane Sandy, the "Superstorm," or "Frankenstorm."
-It has been credited with killing 185 people and causing about $50 billion in damages, making it the 2nd-costliest storm in American history, although that's still less than half the value of the damage caused when Hurricane Katrina hit the Gulf Coast in August 2005.
+Thus far, it has been credited with killing 185 people and causing about $50 billion in damages, making it the 2nd-costliest storm in American history, although that's still less than half the value of the damage caused when Hurricane Katrina hit the Gulf Coast in August 2005.

 Multiple sporting events were rearranged:

-* The first Brooklyn Nets game, scheduled to be Nets vs. Knicks at the new Barclays Center in downtown Brooklyn on Thursday, November 1, was postponed.
+* The 1st Brooklyn Nets game, scheduled to be Nets vs. Knicks at the new Barclays Center in downtown Brooklyn on Thursday, November 1, was postponed.
 Instead, the Nets opened last night, and beat the Toronto Raptors 107-100.
 Brook Lopez led the scoring with 27 points.
-Attendance was 17,732.
+Attendance was 17,732, pretty good, all things considered.
 Sometime this week, having done a feature on New York Tri-State Area stadium & arena finales, I'll do one on debuts.

 * The National Football League so no reason to postpone today's games: The Jets have a bye this week anyway, and the Giants have the late game (or what would have been "the late game" in the era before Sunday Night Football), at 4:25, hosting the Pittsburgh Steelers.

-* The Rutgers football team, coming off their first loss of the season, had a bye.
+* The Rutgers football team, coming off their 1st loss of the season, had a bye, so it wouldn't have been an issue anyway.
 They can still win the Big East Conference, but must beat Cincinnati away, Pittsburgh away and Louisville at home in consecutive weeks, after this Saturday's home game against Army.
 That Army game may be their last win of the season.

 * Don't even get me started on Arsenal at Manchester United.
 Mike Dean is still a blatantly corrupt ref.
 ManUre still get calls they don't deserve, especially at Old Trafford.
 Arsenal still get the short end of the stick, even when they don't play ManUre.
 And Dean still looks like Vladimir Putin.
 At least the Tottenham Scum also lost.